ebruukolak/leetcodesolutions/README.md

 ## Structure of the Repository
 The repository is organized as follows:

-/leetcode-solutions/
+/LeetCodeSolutions/
-├── easy/               # Solutions to easy-level problems ├── medium/             # Solutions to medium-level problems ├── hard/               # Solutions to hard-level problems ├── README.md           # This file
+├── Easy/ # Solutions to easy-level problems
+├── Medium/ # Solutions to medium-level problems
+├── Hard/ # Solutions to hard-level problems
+├── README.md # This file

+Each problem solution is stored in its respective difficulty folder, with the file name following the format:
+`[problem_number]_[problemName].[file_extension]`
+For example: `1_TwoSum.cs`

+## How to Use
+1. Navigate to the folder corresponding to the problem difficulty (easy, medium, or hard).
+2. Find the problem you're interested in by its number and name.
+3. Open the file to view the solution and explanation.